inboundnow/inbound-pro/readme.md

 ## Code Contributions

-We love user-submitted contributions.
-The truth is we are a limited resources company and we could could use your help.
+We love user-contributed code.
+The truth is we could could use all the help we can get.
 For details on contributing please read our [contribution guidelines](https://github.com/inbound-now/inbound-pro/blob/master/contributions.md).

-There are various ways you can contribute:
+Here are some various ways you can contribute:

 1. [Raise an Issue on GitHub](https://github.com/inboundnow/inbound-pro/issues)
 2. [Translate Inbound Pro](https://www.inboundnow.com/translate-inbound-now/)